docs-dibris/docs-dibris.github.io/docs/PhD Seminars/seminars.md

 The PhD Seminar Series consists of short presentations held weekly by PhD students from our program, who get a chance to present their research and practice public speaking.

 Topics cover many fields of computer science and attendance is open to students and faculty.
-All seminars are in English and last only 15~30 minutes plus questions.
+All seminars are in English and last strictly 30 minutes or less, including questions.
+Usually we will hold a seminar every Tuesday.

 Seminar titles are announced weekly: be sure to keep an eye on the calendar as to not miss the ones you're interested in.